swedenconnect/technical-framework/ELN-0612 - BankID Profile for the Swedish eID Framework.md

 * the user expects to be displayed a text describing what he or she is signing,
 * and most importantly, BankID is PKI-based and has support for signing using a non-repudiation key, so there is no reason not to use this function.

-The BankID client (App or desktop program) comprises a text box in which the signature message is displayed for the user.
+The BankID client (app or desktop program) comprises a text box in which the signature message is displayed for the user.
 A BankID Identity Provider MUST NOT display the signature message in any other way than in this text box.
 How the signature message is assigned is specified below.

 <a name="input-to-bankid-signing"></a>
 #### 4.2.1.
 Input to BankID Signing